Skip top navigation

 Our Approach

-For screen-based sorting, you can choose from any web or desktop application that supports IBM's EZSort data format (Websort.net for example).
-However, some of the real benefits to card sorting come from a paper-based approach.
-Participants are less intimidated by paper and pens, plus they can provide much more in the way of qualitative data by making notes on the cards, changing item names, adding new items or groups and so on.
+There are some real benefits to a paper-based approach: Participants are less intimidated by paper and pens, plus they can provide much more in the way of qualitative data by making notes on the cards, changing item names, adding new items or groups and so on.

-Here the steps for CAPS (Computer-Aided Paper Sorting):
+Here are the steps for CAPS (Computer-Aided Paper Sorting):

 1. Prepare the cards using Microsoft Word (we provide free templates for this)